anasselhoud/PRODynamics/doc/doc_central_storage.md

 # CentralStorage

 ## Main purpose
-The `CentralStorage` object is defined to embody the so-called *central storage* present in **FHS** manufactoring lines to run **macro simulations**.
+The `CentralStorage` object is defined to embody the so-called *central storage* present in **FHS** manufacturing lines to run **macro simulations**.

 In the real world, the storage is **divided into two** physically different storages.
-Each one of them has one or many sections that can one or several sizes of products.
+Each one of them has one or many sections that allow one or several sizes of products.

-For instance, the **first storage** can own two sections : the first one allowing 330 small-sized while the second one allows 25 products that can be either small or large.
+For instance, the **first storage** can own two sections : the first one allowing 330 small-sized while the second allows 25 products that can be either small or large.

 ## Python attributes